Airbotics/uptane-server/docs/guides/ros-noetic-dunfell.md

 In this guide we'll learn how to:
 - Build a full system image using Yocto with open embedded release Dunfell that includes ROS 1 Noetic for the QEMU emulator.
 - Boot the image and ensure ROS is installed correctly and we can start `roscore`.
+- Install the `roscpp-tutorials` and rebuild the image and we can start `talker` and `listener`.

 In a later guides we'll learn:
-- How to add some ROS nodes to our previously image.
+- How to add some ROS nodes to our previously built image.
 - How to use containers with Yocto and ROS.
 - How to build images for other hardware boards.
 - How to put it all together and ship a full ROS application with Airbotics.